Application Security Testing Glossary

 Since it is our goal to make software more secure, we have created Fuzzing Academy.
 Fuzzing Academy has the vision to establish fuzzing as a software testing standard.
 To achieve this goal, we want to share our knowledge free of charge to reach as many people as possible.
 Join our efforts and become an expert for the testing methods of tomorrow!

-We take you on a tour to explore CI Fuzz and show you how our software testing solution can help you deliver secure and reliable software.
+how our software testing solution can help you deliver secure and reliable software.

 Find out why world leaders like Google and Microsoft rely on feedback-based fuzzing.
 We have put together a short introduction for you.